1. Home

-Little Spider Solitaire gives players plenty of choices to make.
+Little Spider is a solitaire card game that gives players plenty of choices to make.
+It uses a deck of 52 playing cards.
 A good player should win more than half the time.
+Little Spider is different from other Solitaire varieties, such as Yukon solitaire and Poker solitaire.

 Players